Weebly/TASTE/README.md

 #### HTML5 compatible screencasts

-Review test runs in browser using HTML5 (webm) compatibile screencasts, built into the real time dashboard.
+Review test runs in browser using HTML5 (webm) compatible screencasts, built into the real time dashboard.

 #### Logstash support, built in

 Just about every event that takes place, can be sent to logstash automatically.
-You just need to enable it, in the configs.
+You just need to enable it, in the configs. co

 ## Getting Started